Ms Kate Headley1, Ms Sophie Phillips1, Ms Kelsey Stalker1

 This presentation will outline the critical and practical considerations for development of a consumer-driven meaningful activities program.
 The qualitative therapeutic outcomes will be discussed and showcased through feedback provided by young people engaged in the program.
 The Occupational Therapists and Speech Pathologist will share their reflections of therapeutic benefits, the impact of consumer engagement and future considerations.

 Sophie’s interest working with disadvantaged communities commenced with university placements in primary health care, mental health rehabilitation and paediatrics.
 Her career commenced as an occupational therapist in forensic mental health in Melbourne.
 She then worked as a family therapist in the areas of child protection and disability.
 After having three children, she returned to occupational therapy in acute mental health.
-Her current position as an occupational therapist with LINKS aligns with her values of family centred practice, community based service delivery and working within a multi-disciplinary framework to improve the wellbeing of young people in out of home care.
+Her current position as an occupational therapist with the LINKS Trauma Healing Service aligns with her values of family centred practice, community based service delivery and working within a multi-disciplinary framework to improve the wellbeing of young people in out of home care.